yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/06-create-dax-calculations-in-power-bi-desktop-advanced.md

 17. Notice that the **Sales % Group** measure now only returns a value when a region or country is in scope.

-18. In Model view, place the three new measures into a display folder named **Ratios**.
+18. In the **Sales** table, muti-Select the following three measures and into a display folder, name it as **Ratios**.

+     - Sales % All Region

+     - Sales % Country

+     - Sales % Group

+19. Review the display folder **Ratios**.

     ![Picture 56](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image20.png)

-19. Save the Power BI Desktop file.
+20. Save the Power BI Desktop file.

     *The measures added to the **Sales** table have modified filter context to achieve hierarchical navigation.
 Notice that the pattern to achieve the calculation of a subtotal requires removing some columns from the filter context, and to arrive at a grand total, all columns must be removed.*